How To find more speed is largely a matter of trial and error and getting to know your boat.

 It is important to have reference points marked on sheets and the boat to enable you to faithfully reproduce the fast settings.

-Using your vision memory of what fast settings looked like is never enough.
+Using your visual memory of what fast settings looked like is never enough.

 Whenever you make an adjustment (depending on the conditions) remember that it can take a reasonable amount of time for the boat to speed up or slow down.